stefan-hoeck/idris2-ilex/README.md

 However, there are some minor differences compared to tokenizing whole strings of data:

-* While we still follow a maximum-munch lexing strategy, there will be no backtracking to previously encountered terminal states.
-This is fine for most data formats, so it shouldn't be a big deal in practice.
-* For obvious reasons, we don't store the whole byte stream in memory, so error messages will only contain the region (start and end line and column) where the error occurred but not a highlighted excerpt of the string with the error.
+For obvious reasons, we don't store the whole byte stream in memory, so error messages will only contain the region (start and end line and column) where the error occurred but not a highlighted excerpt of the string with the error.

 ```idris
 streamCSVFiles : Prog String () -> Prog Void ()